-- 34 Previous year figures have been regrouped wherever required. - 35 Exceptional items of Rs.735.36 thousand comprise: - a) Doubtful receivables from customers/parties provided for amounting to Rs.
-735.36 thousand.
+- In the opinion of the Management, Current Assets, Loans and Advances are of the value stated, if realized in the ordinary course of business. - The board of directors of the company is identified as chief operating decision maker (CODM) monitors the operating result of the company.
+CODM has identified only one reportable segment as the company is providing cable television network and allied services only.
+The operations of the Company are located in India. - Previous year figures have been regrouped wherever required to make them comparable with current year figure. - Exceptional items of current year is NIL (previous year Rs.735.36 thousand) as below: - Doubtful receivables from customers/parties provided for amounting to Rs.
+NIL (previous year Rs.
+735.36 thousand).
 Pursuant to implementation of new regulatory framework by Telecom Regulatory Authority of India (TRAI) dated 3 March, 2017 ('Tariff order') w.e.f.
 20 December, 2018, the Group had to revamp their mode of operations which includes changes in the information technology systems to migrate to the new regulatory framework.
-Such adjustments also required finalisation of revenue sharing mechanism with the Local Cable Operators (LCOs).
-Based on the re-assessment of the value of assets appearing in the books of account in the light of the new regulatory framework and the increase in competition on account of rates parity in the market, the Company has recognised an impairment of doubtful advances/trade receivables of Rs.
-735.36 thousand. - 36 Certain Debit /Credit balance included in Trade Receivable, Trade Payable, Shot/Long term Loans and Advances, Other Current Assets and Current Labilities are pending for confirmation and consequential reconciliation.
+Such adjustments also required finalisation of revenue sharing mechanism with the Local Cable Operators (LCOs), Based on the re-assessment of the value of assets appearing in the books of account in the light of the new regulatory framework and the increase in competition on account of rates parity in the market, the Company has recognised an impairment of doubtful advances/trade receivables of Rs.
+NIL (previous year Rs.
+735.36 thousand). - Certain Debit /Credit balance included in Trade Receivable, Trade Payable, Shot/Long term Loans and Advances, Other Current Assets and Current Libilities are pending for confirmation and consequential reconcilation. - Impact of Pandemic COVID 19 The company being service provider of one of the "Essential Services Television Broadcasting & Distribution" was able to operate under normal course of business during the period of Nationwide Lockdown with minimal impact on operations and the scale of operation was usual with respect to the cable subscriber base upto the date of adoption of financial statement.
+The company was also able to get required services from its vendors, employees etc. as per normal course of business except for certain disruptions which are not material to the conduct of the operations.
+The company has analysed various factors related to impact of COVID 19 on its financial reporting as per guidance issued by ICAI and is of the view that COVID 19 is not adversely impacting the financial reporting/operation of the Company.